 Reducing energy use in your home saves you money, increases our energy security, and reduces the pollution that is emitted from non-renewable sources of energy.
-If you are planning to install a small renewable energy system to make your own electricity, such as a solar electric system or small wind turbine, reducing your electricity loads is the first step—saving you money by allowing you to purchase a smaller system.
+If you are planning to install a small renewable energy system to make your own electricity, such as a solar electric system or small wind turbine, reducing your electricity loads is the first step because it allows you to purchase a smaller and less expensive system.

 - Appliances and electronics -- Purchase energy-efficient products and operate them efficiently.
 Use an advanced power strip to reduce "vampire loads"--electricity that is wasted when electronics are not in use.

 - Lighting -- Purchase energy-efficient products, operate them efficiently, and incorporate more daylighting into your home using energy-efficient windows and skylights.

 - Electric space heating and cooling -- Purchase energy-efficient electric systems and operate them efficiently.
 Incorporate passive solar design concepts into your home, which include using energy-efficient windows.
 Properly insulate and air seal your home.
 Select an energy-efficient heating system that doesn't use electricity.